Providing the best Catholic Education for all

 The Governing Body expects that all students selecting specifically a Roman Catholic Sixth Form education will wish to be both fully involved in the ethos and spiritual life of the Catholic High School, Chester, and in achieving the aims set out in its Mission Statement.

 All applicants will be considered subject to meeting the academic requirements set out in the Sixth Form Prospectus for acceptance onto a course.
-The basic requirement is for at least five GCSE passes at Grade C or above, or the equivalent in different subjects.
+The basic requirement is for at least five GCSE passes at Grade 5 or above, or the equivalent in different subjects.
 English Language and English Literature count as separate subjects, as does the Double Science GCSE.
-Subjects offering ‘multiple’ GCSE equivalencies such as BTEC courses do not.
+Subjects offering ‘multiple’ GCSE equivalencies such as BTEC courses will count as one GCSE equivalent.

-Some courses have specific requirements for at least a B grade at GCSE for entry onto the A level course.
-These are French, Mathematics (or at least a 6 in the new GCSE), Spanish, Biology, Chemistry and Physics.
+Some courses have specific requirements.
+Students who wish to study Mathematics are usually expected to have at least a Grade 7 at GCSE.
+Students applying to study French, Spanish, Biology, Chemistry or Physics should have at least a Grade 6 in the relevant subject.
 In addition students studying A level Physics are expected to study A level Mathematics.
-Students applying to study Psychology should have at least C grades or equivalent in the core subjects of English, Maths and Science, and a B grade in at least one of these.
+Students applying to study Psychology should usually have at least Grade 5 or equivalent in the core subjects of English, Maths and Science.
 These requirements may be revised from time to time.

 Students who are transferring from Year 11 at The Catholic High School are entitled to join Year 12 if they have met the academic criteria set out above.
 Students applying from other schools will be considered using the same general admissions criteria / principles as set out above.